Odisha has the highest percentage of Chromite, Nickel, Bauxite, Manganese, and Iron Ore mineral deposits in India.

-Odisha accounts for over 55 per cent of India’s bauxite reserves, making it an ideal location for setting up aluminium and aluminium-based companies.
+Odisha accounts for over 55% of India’s bauxite reserves, making it an ideal location for setting up aluminium and aluminium-based companies.
 The state ranks first in the country in terms of both production capacity and actual output of aluminium.

 Odisha is one of the favoured investment destinations for domestic and international iron and steel players as well as among the largest producers of iron and steel in India.
-Total production of iron ore in Odisha stood to at 113.05 million tonnes during 2018-19.
+In 2020-21, total exports of iron ore from Odisha stood at US$ 2,116.07 million (~20.7%).

-Odisha has emerged as a key state with regards to the mineral and metal-based industries.
+Odisha has emerged as a key state with regard to the mineral and metal-based industries.

 Odisha is amongst the top ten states accounting for the highest number of MSME enterprises.
 The state offers a wide range of fiscal and policy incentives for businesses under the Industrial Policy Resolution, 2015.
 Additionally, the state has sector-specific policies for IT and micro, small and medium enterprises.
 The state government has constituted "Team Odisha" to help with investment promotion.

-Below are some of the major initiatives taken by the Government to promote Odisha as a promising investment destination:
+Below are some of the major initiatives taken by the Government to promote Odisha as an investment destination: